History of Low Water Response in Ontario

 The OLWRP was released in May 2001 in partnership with the Ontario Ministries of Natural Resources and Forestry (MNRF), Environment; Agriculture, Food and Rural Affairs; Municipal Affairs and Housing; Economic Development and Trade; the Association of Municipalities in Ontario, and Conservation Ontario.
 It was updated in 2010.

-Its goal was to ensure provincial preparedness, assist in coordination and to support local response in the event of a drought, and provide a definition and means of quantifying drought and low water conditions and OLWRP established local Water Response Teams (WRT).
+Its goal was to ensure provincial preparedness, assist in coordination, support local response in the event of a drought and provide a definition and means of quantifying drought and low water conditions.
+Thus, the OLWRP established local Water Response Teams (WRTs).

-- Teams consist of local water users and local and provincial water managers
+- Consist of local water users and local and provincial water managers

 - Do not replace the function of provincial agencies, conservation authorities or municipalities but provide coordination of response between the agencies

 - Possess no unique legislative authority

 - Include provincial, municipal and CA staff with possible representation from other sectors: agriculture, rural private industry, recreation, resource management interests and First Nations.